SlicerRt/SlicerDebuggingTools/README.md

   - **Important: once Slicer is paused at a breakpoint, you can open a terminal**, where you can enter Python commands.
 In that terminal you have access to all Slicer variables, it has auto-complete, etc. Click the small terminal icon `Show Python Prompt` to open the Python terminal.

 ![Python debugging console in PyCharm](Docs/PyCharmDebugConsole.png)

+##### Troubleshooting

+###### Connection refused

+If attaching the debugger with "Connection refused" error message then:
+- Make sure the debug server is started.
+It is indicated by PyCharm should displaying this message `Starting debug server at port 5678 ...
+Waiting for process connection`
+- On Linux, make sure the 5678 port is enabled on the firewall by this command: `sudo ufw allow 5678`

 ### Instrucions for Visual Studio Code